Domunim/NBA_Prediction/nba_prediction/README.md

 # NBA Prediction App

-A Flutter mobile application designed for getting an overview of upcoming NBA gammes along with probability of winning of each team.
+A Flutter mobile application designed for getting an overview of upcoming NBA games along with each team's probability of winning.

 ## Overview